Analysing Filter Performance

 - Turn off the diagnostic mode when testing performance.

 - Even with all windows closed there are some background threads that affect performance.
-It will still be higher when you run the program with the Executor (runtime) application.
+Performance may still be higher when you run the program with the Executor (runtime) application.

 See also: Optimizing Image Analysis for Speed.